morphatic/laravel-auto-deploy/README.md

 "morphatic/laravel-auto-deploy": "dev-master"
 ```

 After doing this, open up a terminal session (command prompt), navigate to the root of your project, and type `composer update`.
-This will install
+This will install the package in your vendor folder.

 The second option is to open up a terminal session, navigate to the root of your project and type the command: